Yaya-Liu/US_Airline_Sentiment_Analysis_using_Twitter_Data/README.md

 # US_Airline_Sentiment_Analysis_using_Twitter_Data

+  - feature creation(bag-of-words, N-gram, TF-IDF, GloVe, Doc2Vec)
-Sentiment Analysis, feature creation(TF, TF-IDF), machine learning algorithms (Naive Bayes, logistic regression, SVM)
+  - machine learning algorithms (Naive Bayes,  SVM, random forest, LSTM networks)

 1. Introduction

 Sentiment analysis started in early 2000s.
 Multiple approaches have been developed and a lot of research has been done in various fields afterwards.
 But only a few studies directly focused on the area of airlines based on Twitter data.
 Hence, the main purpose of this project is to provide a sentiment classification baseline in the area of US airline service using Twitter data.

 2. Challenges